Federation of Islamic Organizations in Europe: Activities

-In 2011, it published a eulogy for Holocaust denier Roger Garaudy on its homepage, whom it described as a "prominent thinker".
+In 2012, it published a eulogy for Holocaust denier Roger Garaudy on its homepage, whom it described as a "prominent thinker".

-Ties to Muslim Brotherhood and Hamas
+Ties to Muslim Brotherhood

 FIOE has been described by Lorenzo Vidino as "de facto, the overarching organization for new Western Muslim Brotherhood groups in Europe."
 According to Vidino, the FIOE founders and main members are new Western Muslim Brotherhood organizations such as the Union of Islamic Organisations of France the Islamic Community of Germany, and the Muslim Association of Britain (MAB) and that its board members include new Western Brothers such as Ahmed Jaballah and Ibrahim El-Zayat.
 In 2005, the FIOE President Ahmed Al-Rawi told the Wall Street Journal regarding the relationship of FIOE with the Muslim Brotherhood, "We are interlinked with them with a common point of view," he said.
 "We have a good close relationship."
 Ayman Aly, the FIOE Secretary-General, is a senior member of the Guidance Bureau of the Egyptian Muslim Brotherhood as well as a former adviser to the deposed Egyptian President Mohammed Morsi.